 Time for an oral renewal or reconsideration hearing is allocated by the court or the tribunal.
 It is an opportunity to persuade a judge that the case is arguably on its merits.
 In most judicial reviews the respondent is not represented at renewal hearing; however, in immigration cases, the Home Office often assigns a lawyer to oppose the application.
 The judge decides the case there and then, and announce the verdict in the court.

 In case the permission is refused, then there is a right of appeal to the Court of Appeals.
-In case a permission is granted, then the next step is a full hearing.
+In case of permission is granted, then the next step is a full hearing.

 In case the Home Office decides to yield, this is referred to as either ‘conceding’ or ‘settling’ the case.